Architecture of Tamil Nadu: Pandyan architecture

 After the close of the Sangam age, the first Pandyan empire was established by Kadungon in the 6th century CE by defeating the Kalabhras, The empire ruled from 6th to 10th century CE.

 Rock cut and structural temples are significant part of pandyan architecture.
 The Vimana and mandapa are some of the features of the early Pandyan temples.
 Groups of small temples are seen at Tiruchirappalli district of Tamil Nadu.
 The Shiva temples have a Nandi bull sculpture in front of the maha mandapa.
 In the later stages of Pandyas rule, finely sculptured idols, gopurams on the vimanas were developed.
 Gopurams are the rectangular entrance and portals of the temples.
-Meenakshi Amman Temple in Madurai and Nellaiappar Temple in Tirunelveli were built during the reign of the Pandyas.
+Meenakshi Amman Temple in Madurai, Kallalagar temple in Alagar Koyil and Srivilliputhur Andal Temple in Srivilliputhur were built during the reign of the Pandyas.

-Nellaiappar Temple
+Kallalagar temple

-Nellaiappar Temple is a Hindu temple dedicated to the deity Shiva, located in Tirunelveli, built by Pandyas and the sanctums of the temple were constructed by Nindraseer Nedumaran who reigned in the 7th century.
-The mani mandapam with its famous musical pillar was built by Later Pandyas in the 7th century.
+Kallalagar Temple (Kallazhagar Temple) is a Hindu temple dedicated to Vishnu in Alagar Koyil, a village in Madurai district.
+Constructed in the Dravidian style, the temple is glorified in the Naalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th–9th centuries CE.
+It is one of the 108 Divya Desams dedicated to Vishnu, who is worshiped as Kallalagar, and his consort Lakshmi as Thirumagal.
+This temple is called as Thirumaliruncholai in Sangam literatures and Naalayira Divya Prabandham sung by Tamil Alvar saints.
+A granite wall surrounds the temple, enclosing all its shrines.
+The temple has a seven-tiered rajagopuram.
+The temple is surrounded by a large fort, part of which is dilapidated.

-Nellaiappar temple is spread over 14 acres.
-The gopuram of this temple is 850 feet long and 756 feet wide.
-Sangili Mandapam built on 1647 by vadamalaiyappa pillayan connects the Ganthimathi Amman and Nellaiyappar temples.
-From the inscriptions of Kulasekkara Pandiyan we learn that he defeated the Chera, Chola and Hoysala kings and built the outer walls of the temple with the war booty.
+The famous Vaishnava works in Tamil, belonging to the early 4th to 6th centuries point that to this temple as a Vishnu temple.
+The Sangam age belonging to (500 BCE to 300 CE), points out to this temple as a Vishnu temple.
+Paripāṭal and Silapadikaram mention this temple in most poetic terms.